 Most of these products are available at your local grocery store or on Amazon.

 Califia Farms Almondmilk Creamer

 Califia Farms sells several dozen similar sugar-free non-dairy creamers with similar attributes, Almondmilk Better Half (more like half-and-half than cream) among them.
-There are a number of great flavored options, though, including hazelnut and French vanilla.
+And there are a number of great flavored options including hazelnut and French vanilla.
 Love lattes?
-The Califia Barista blends are super-frothy.
+The Califa Barista blends are super-frothy.

 So Delicious Organic Coconutmilk Creamer

 This company has been specializing in dairy-free products for years, so it’s not surprising that their creamers are well-designed and quite good for you.